London Met students to climb Mount Kilimanjaro for charity

 As part of the expedition, which will last six days, the group will be taking a flag with all the names of the people who donated to leave to the top of the mountain.
 Other members of the group include Rebecca Giudiceandrea, James Hallaway, Tabatha Pugh, Klara Orackova, Delora Carmen Stoica and Megan Davis, all students at London Met.

-Obie Opara and Marco Brunone, the Students’ Union president and SU Officer for the Guildhall Faculty of Business and Law respectively, will be also be climbing Africa’s highest mountain on 12 June.
+Obie Opara and Marco Brunone, the Students’ Union president and SU Officer for the Guildhall School of Business and Law respectively, will be also be climbing Africa’s highest mountain on 12 June.

 The Students’ Union representatives and London Met students will also be volunteering in primary schools in Tanzania for two days before accompanying the climb with London Met students.